pypeit/PypeIt/doc/calibrations/master_tilts.rst

 2D Arc Tilts
 ------------

-This QA shows the spectral,spatial positions of all the lines traced by the code.
-Here is an example from `shane_kast_red`:
+This QA shows the spectral vs. spatial positions of all the lines traced by the code.
+Here is an example from ``shane_kast_red``:

 .. image:: ../figures/arc_tilts_2d.png

 Here is what you hope to see in this QA:

  - RMS < 0.1

  - Very few red points

  - The red points are mainly at the very edges of the black lines

  - The black points span across the full detector

 On the last point, if only a smaller portion of the detector is covered, the code is extrapolating.
-Indeed, the example above only shows outputs down to ~480 Spectral Pixel which is not ideal.
+Indeed, the example above only shows outputs down to ~480 Spectral Pixel, which is not ideal.
 Of course, this will be the case for spectrographs that have data which does not span the full detector.